-The candidate must provide a list of at least 5 potential external evaluators and provide any information about potential conflicts by the third Monday in April.
+The candidate must provide a list of at least 5 potential external evaluators and provide any information about potential conflicts on or before April 1.
 The Department Chair, after consulting with the RPT Advisory Committee Chair, and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will obtain no fewer than 3 external evaluations for each formal tenure review and each formal promotion (either to Associate Professor or to Professor) review.